gardenlinux/gl-oci/README.md

   - key difference of gl-oci
       - ocm integration
       - API designed for Garden Linux use case: appending to existing images, so that multiple timely independent pipeline steps of Garden Linux can attach/append output to an existing OCI
+      - relies on oras-cli implementation, no maintanance to keep up with the spec and go libraries